 It’s not news that the Seattle-area is growing.
 Though what is apparently newsy is Seattle’s growth is unique among large metro areas across the country.
-From 2016 to 2017, we had a net gain of 21,000 residents—counting moves to and from Seattle.
+From 2016 to 2017, we had a net gain of 21,000 Seattle residents—counting moves to and from the area.

 The story of Seattle’s growth isn’t just about who’s coming here – it’s also about who’s leaving.
 Research published by Redfin and recent census information seem to show that those tired of rising costs and accompanying change to the city are moving out of the Seattle-area.
 The top destinations are Snohomish County, Pierce County and … Los Angeles?
 I guess it’s time we shipped California some of us for once.

 Our research sheds some light on what may be driving these Seattle residents to leave.
 By equal margins, new and long-term residents say housing is a reason to leave the area (64% of respondents).
 For long-term residents, traffic and transportation loom large.
 41% say the transportation system is a reason to leave compared to new Seattle residents who by a margin of 61% say it’s a reason to stay.
 This could be attributed to a worsening of traffic experienced by long-term residents over time that new residents have no past comparison for.